Content protected from screenshots

 Related Questions

-What is the unit of frequency used in the definition of the second?
+What is the unit of luminous intensity in the SI system?